appseconnect/docs/_posts/ProcessFlow Management/2020-03-20-migration-of-processflow.md

 ## Prerequisites for migrating workflows to Processflow
 * You need to have valid credentials for login into the portal.
-* Your Portal should be up and running
 * You need to have workflows designed/executed for migration to process flows.
 * Ensure the workflows are in active state before migrating.
 * Inactive workflows are not migrated.